baeddavid/jds/README.md

 ## Queue

 Queue is implemented via an array
 Below are the methods for the `Queue` class.

+You can create a queue by calling
+`new jds.Queue()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |